 Experienced and Determined DUI Defense Attorneys

-Berry Law Firm is a team of defense lawyers with extensive experience in DUI cases.
+Berry Law is a team of defense lawyers with extensive experience in DUI cases.
 We aggressively defend our clients at every stage of the legal process.
 When you hire us to represent you, we will carefully examine the events leading to your arrest.
 If the means for a successful defense exist, we will find them.

 Did You Refuse to Take a Breath Test?